BleachDev/BleachHack/README.md

 **For 200iq People Who Want To Help The Project:**

 Download the project
-Start A Command Prompt in the BleachHack-Fabric folder
-Generate the needed files for your preferred IDE.
+Start A Command Prompt in the BleachHack-Fabric-(1.14/1.15) folder Generate the needed files for your preferred IDE.

 Windows Users